Ukrsibbank

 JSC Ukrsibbank (АТ Укрсиббанк), majority-owned by BNP Paribas since 2006, is a commercial bank based in Ukraine.
 It was founded in 1990 in Kharkiv and is named for its controlling shareholder later during the 1990s, the Ukrainian-Siberian Corporation.
 It operates a network of 200 branches and 700 ATMs throughout Ukraine, for 1.9 million customers all around Ukraine, 165,000 SME companies, and 2,200 large corporate companies.
+It is the third-largest bank in Ukraine.
 In early 2024, it was confirmed by the National Bank of Ukraine as one of the country's systemically important banks.

 History

 UKRSIBBANK was founded in 1990.
 Over the first two years, it operated on the financial market as Kharkiv regional bank that serviced large corporate customers.

 In 1996 the bank started opening branches in other regions of Ukraine, and since 2000 it has been building up an extensive branch network.
 Being actively engaged in servicing individuals and legal entities, UKRSIBBANK has been constantly extending the list of banking services and products and conquering new market segments.

-In December 2005, UKRSIBBANK, the third-largest bank in Ukraine, and BNP Paribas, one of the world's largest financial groups, signed a share purchase agreement on 51% of UKRSIBBANK's shares.
+In December 2005, UKRSIBBANK and BNP Paribas, one of the world's largest financial groups, signed a share purchase agreement on 51% of UKRSIBBANK's shares.

-In April 2006, one of the largest financial groups in the world, BNP Paribas became the strategic investor at UKRSIBBANK, with a share of 51%.
+In April 2006, BNP Paribas became the strategic investor at UKRSIBBANK, with a share of 51%.
 In 2009, the share increased to 81.42%, and in 2010 to 99.99%.
-In August 2011, the procedure for the acquisition of 15% of shares of UKRSIBBANK was completed by the European Bank for Reconstruction and Development (EBRD), after that the share of BNP Paribas amounted to 84.99%.
+In August 2011, the procedure for the acquisition of 15% of shares of UKRSIBBANK was completed by the European Bank for Reconstruction and Development (EBRD), after which the share of BNP Paribas reduced to 84.99%.

-In February 2016, the size of the EBRD's share increased to 40%, that's why, the share of BNP Paribas comprised 59.99%.
+In February 2016, the size of the EBRD's share increased to 40%, subsequently decreasing BNP Paribas' share to 59.99%.

-Integration with the BNP Paribas group has opened URSIBBANK new opportunities: involvement in the global brand, the use of advanced world experience, and the transition to new standards of management.
-UKRSIBBANK is a bank of positive changes.

 In February 2018, BNP Paribas bought UKRSIBBANK shares from minority shareholders, increasing its share to 60%.

-In 2019, the Bank is No. 2 among the most reliable banks in Ukraine according to the investment company Dragon Capital, which annually compiles a rating of bank reliability (TOP-20) for the popular publication NV.

-In 2021, Expert Rating Agency confirmed the long-term credit rating of Ukrsibbank at uaAAA according to the national Ukrainian scale, which means the highest level of creditworthiness.
+In 2021, Expert Rating Agency evaluated the long-term credit rating of Ukrsibbank as being at uaAAA according to the national Ukrainian scale—the highest level on the scale.